ansys/ansys-sphinx-theme/doc/source/user-guide.rst

 User guide
 ##########

-This section provides information on how to customize the Ansys Sphinx theme.
+This section outlines the fundamental configurations of the Ansys Sphinx theme and how to integrate third-party extensions with this theme to customize your documentation.

 .. grid:: 1 1 2 2
    :gutter: 2